Home

 In some countries, nearly everybody speaks more than one language.
 In Ukraine, for example, the population speaks and understands both Ukrainian and Russian.
 In Paraguay, most people speak Spanish and Guarani.
 In India, many people speak several languages in addition to Hindi and English (two official languages).

-About 70% of the world's population know, more or less, two or more languages.
 About one-forth of the countries in the world recognize officially two languages on their territories and six countries recognize thee and more languages.
 However, the actual number of coexisting languages is much more in many countries.
-(Source: Krugosvet Online Encyclopedia (in Russian))

-Actually, bilingualism is the destiny of many irrespective of their level of education, including illiterate people.
 Some people master both languages very well.
 Others may have much better command of one language compared to the other language.
 Some speak better one language, but write better the other language.
 Even good oral and written competence in both languages does not guarantee that each of the languages will be known in all aspects.
 For example, one can understand better jokes, folklore, slang, and common household vocabulary in one language, but economic, political and religious topics in the other.

 Debunking the myth